Comparing Natural Alternatives International (NAII) & Its Rivals

-Natural Alternatives International (NASDAQ: NAII) is one of 43 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its rivals?
-We will compare Natural Alternatives International to similar businesses based on the strength of its earnings, institutional ownership, analyst recommendations, risk, profitability, dividends and valuation.
+Natural Alternatives International (NASDAQ: NAII) is one of 43 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it contrast to its rivals?
+We will compare Natural Alternatives International to similar businesses based on the strength of its profitability, risk, valuation, analyst recommendations, dividends, institutional ownership and earnings.

-Natural Alternatives International has a beta of 0.8, suggesting that its stock price is 20% less volatile than the S&P 500.
-Comparatively, Natural Alternatives International’s rivals have a beta of 1.68, suggesting that their average stock price is 68% more volatile than the S&P 500.
+Natural Alternatives International has a beta of 0.8, indicating that its share price is 20% less volatile than the S&P 500.
+Comparatively, Natural Alternatives International’s rivals have a beta of 1.68, indicating that their average share price is 68% more volatile than the S&P 500.

-27.7% of Natural Alternatives International shares are held by institutional investors.
-Comparatively, 19.1% of shares of all “Medicinals & botanicals” companies are held by institutional investors.
-18.7% of Natural Alternatives International shares are held by company insiders.
-Comparatively, 30.3% of shares of all “Medicinals & botanicals” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

 Analyst Ratings

-This is a summary of recent ratings and target prices for Natural Alternatives International and its rivals, as provided by MarketBeat.com.
+This is a breakdown of current ratings and recommmendations for Natural Alternatives International and its rivals, as provided by MarketBeat.

 |Sell Ratings